snowplow-archive/snowplow.github.com/_posts/2015-10-13-orchestrating-batch-processing-pipelines-with-cron-and-make.md

 <h2 id="make">Defining our job's DAG in make</h2>

 Make is a software build tool first released in 1977.
 It uses files called Makefiles to specify how to build the target program.
-A Makefile lets you specify tasks that contribute to the build, and express dependencies between these tasks, forming a directed acylic graph.
+A Makefile lets you specify tasks that contribute to the build, and express dependencies between these tasks, forming a directed acyclic graph.

 Because the tasks in a Makefile are just shell commands, we can use `make` to orchestrate a batch processing pipeline, as long as each individual step in the pipeline is invokable from a shell.